Aliona83/project_j/TESTING.md

 1. User and Superuser Seeing the Same Order History:

 Issue: Both regular users and superusers should have separate order histories.
 Resolution: I update the order history retrieval logic.
-When a user logs in, ensure that they only see their own orders.
+When a user logs in, ensure that they only see their orders.
 Superusers should have access to all orders.
 This can be done by checking the user's role and filtering the orders accordingly.

 2. HomePage Update Not Reflecting Changes:

 Issue: The home page is not dynamically updating with new products or information.
-Resolution: Found the right way how to fix this in Stack Overflow.
+Resolution: Found the right way to fix this in Stack Overflow.

 3. Bag Item Limit vs. Checkout Item Limit Discrepancy

 Issue: Users can add more than two items in the checkout process, even though there is a limit of two items in the bag.
 Resolution: Fixed item limits throughout the shopping process.
-Had to make that input will be able to increase only until 2 quantity after 2 quantity button is disable.
+Had to make that input will be able to increase only until 2 quantities after the 2 quantity button is disabled.

 3. Pagination Breaking Functionality of Sort By, Search, and Categories:

 Issue: Pagination is interfering with the sorting, searching, and filtering functionality.
-Resolution: Changed sort by, search and categories view logical that the sorting, searching, and filtering parameters are maintained across paginated pages.
+Resolution: Changed sort by, search and categories view logically so that the sorting, searching, and filtering parameters are maintained across paginated pages.

 4. 404 Page Not Working as Expected: